wrf/lavaLampPlot/README.md

 Steps for analysis and generation of the plots.
 Some of the instructions were borrowed from Joe Ryan's [estimate genome size](https://github.com/josephryan/estimate_genome_size.pl) script:

 ## Dependencies
-Download the [jellyfish kmer counter](http://www.genome.umd.edu/jellyfish.html) (or another preferred kmer counter, I guess...).
-If you are using Trinity for transcriptome assembly, then you already have it since the jellyfish binary is supplied with Trinity in the `trinity-plugins/` folder.
+Download the [jellyfish kmer counter](http://www.genome.umd.edu/jellyfish.html) (or another preferred kmer counter).
+If you are using [Trinity for transcriptome assembly](https://github.com/trinityrnaseq/trinityrnaseq/wiki), then you already have it since the jellyfish binary is supplied with Trinity in the `trinity-plugins/` folder.

 ## Operation
 1. Run jellyfish on the raw genomic data.